7 Easy Flowers to Plant in Spring for Bright Summer Blooms

 Becky and Brent’s Bulbs have been growing and selling flowers since 1900.
 The Heath’s farm happens to be located on Daffodil Lane—Brent is also one of the world’s experts on daffodils—in Gloucester, Virginia.

-Event planners and consumers visit their site and seek out their bulbs for gardens around the world.
+Flower lovers, event planners and consumers visit their site and seek out their bulbs for gardens around the world.
 Becky kindly offered to educate our readers on growing flowers after decades of experience learning what to do and not to do.

 Find out what your zone is where you live.
 Any nursery or garden friend can tell you.
 Zones are determined by the lowest winter temperatures in a ‘normal’ year.
 Don’t order bulbs and flowers that originate in areas with totally different climatic conditions than yours!
 After you’ve had some experience and some successes, then it’ll be easier to branch out and try new adventures, ‘test the water’ in gardening and find all the exceptions to the rules!
 But when you are starting out, stick to the flowers that flourish in your region.
+Just google your zipcode and ask what zone are you in for quick results or ask your local nursery.

 Recommended: Lewis Miller’s Flower Flash Campaign Captivates New York